palestranetwork/network/Roadmap.md

 - Palestra Bureau speaker series (Talk 4)

-_Roadmap is tentative and is a correct as possible estimate of future activities._
+_Roadmap is tentative and is an ~accurate estimate of future activities._